HyScript7/fvWeb/README.md

 ## About

 This is the Fusionverse Web & API Repository
-Althrough using Bootstrap, it is not included in the source code by default, there is a download script instead.
+Although using Bootstrap, it is not included in the source code by default, there is a download script instead.
 It is ment to be ran when building the image or running from source for the first time.

 ## Running

-Running from source
+### Setup Guide for Running from Source

 1) Install python 3.9+
 2) Install requirements using `pip install -r ./app/requirements.txt`